Pretty Woman (musical): Hamburg

-On December 13, 2018, it was announced that the musical will begin performances at Stage Theater an der Elbe, Hamburg, Germany on September 23, with an official opening night of September 29, 2019.
+On December 13, 2018, it was announced that the musical would begin performances at Stage Theater an der Elbe, Hamburg, Germany on September 23, with an official opening night of September 29, 2019.

-US National tour
+North American tour

-A US national tour was planned to begin in October 2020 at the Providence Performing Arts Center in Providence, Rhode Island, but it did not open due to the COVID-19 pandemic.
-The musical launched a 32-city tour at the Providence Performing Arts Center on October 9, 2021.
+A North American tour was planned to begin in October 2020 at the Providence Performing Arts Center in Providence, Rhode Island, but it did not open due to the COVID-19 pandemic.
+The tour finally kicked off on October 9, 2021 at the Providence Performing Arts Center and closed on May 7, 2023 at the SAFE Credit Union Performing Arts Center in Sacramento, California.

 West End

-Pretty Woman began previews at the Piccadilly Theatre on the West End on February 13, 2020, before the official opening on March 2, 2020.
+Pretty Woman began previews at the Piccadilly Theatre in the West End on February 13, 2020, before the official opening on March 2, 2020.
 Casting included Aimie Atkinson as Vivian Ward, Danny Mac as Edward Lewis, Rachael Wooding as Kit De Luca, Bob Harms as Happy Man/Mr Thompson, Neil McDermott as Philip Stuckey and Mark Holden as James Morse.
-The show closed on March 16, 2020 due to the COVID-19 pandemic and reopened with the same principle cast on July 8, 2021 at the Savoy Theatre.
-Courtney Bowman joined the cast as Kit De Luca on November 15 2022.
-The production is scheduled to close on June 18 2023.
-Oliver Tompsett will take over as Edward Lewis from April 4 2023.
+The show closed on March 16, 2020 due to the COVID-19 pandemic and reopened with the same principal cast on July 8, 2021 at the Savoy Theatre.
+Courtney Bowman joined the cast as Kit De Luca on November 15, 2022.
+Oliver Tompsett took over as Edward Lewis on April 4, 2023.
+The production closed on June 18, 2023.

+Cracow

+A Polish-language production opened on February 14, 2021 at Teatr Variété in Cracow, directed by Wojciech Kościelniak, starring Adrianna Dorociak and Maria Tyszkiewicz as Vivian Ward and Rafał Drozd and Marek Nędza as Edward Lewis.